The complex structure on the six dimensional sphere: Explicit construction

 \section{Explicit construction}

+In this section we calculate the integrable almost complex tensors $J_u$ on $O'(\Lambda)$ underlying the complex manifolds $X_u$ of Theorem \ref{letezes}.
+This computation allows one to read off at least that they do not depend on the Samelson parameter $u$ hence the complex structures of Theorem \ref{letezes} are in fact equivalent.

 The six-sphere as a complex manifold is not easy to grasp.
-Since $X_{ab}$ is a compact space it cannot be embedded into the affine complex space of any dimension; likewise $H^2(X_{ab};\C )=\{ 0\}$ shows that it is not K\"ahler--Hodge consequently it does not admit an embedding into any projective complex space.
-Therefore its realization as a complex submanifold of some well-known complex manifold fails (we rather would avoid to call the non-K\"ahler compact $7$-manifolds $Y_{ab}$ well-known).
-Another odd feature is that the algebraic dimension of $X_{ab}$ is zero \cite{cam-dem-pet} which means that all global meromorphic functions are constant on it consequently the powerful methods of complex analysis also fail to say anything here.
-However at least one can seek the almost complex tensor field underlying $X_{ab}$.
-Therefore in this section we calculate this integrable almost complex tensor on $S^6$ explicitly but already warn the reader in advance that the result is so complicated that we decided not to display it.
+Since $X_u$ is a compact space it cannot be embedded into the affine complex space $\C^m$ of any dimension; likewise $H^2(X_u;\C )\cong0$ shows that it is not K\"ahler--Hodge consequently it does not admit an embedding into any projective complex space $\C P^n$.
+Therefore its realization as a complex submanifold of some well-known complex manifold fails.
+Another odd feature is that the algebraic dimension of $X_u$ is zero \cite{cam-dem-pet} which means that all global meromorphic functions are constant on it consequently the powerful methods of complex analysis also fail to say anything here.
+What we nevertheless can try is to seek the integrable almost complex manifold $(O'(\Lambda), J_u)$ underlying $X_u$.
+This indeed works but the result is so complicated that we decided not to display it fully here.
 In spite of this we write down carefully the main steps hence the curious (and computer-aided) reader can easily reproduce the calculations and face their quantitative complexity directly.
+Finally, before sinking in the heavy details, we raise the question whether or not there exists a better general way to exhibit $X_u$ in a more compact or comprehensible form.